galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 Two sequencing platforms in combination with several established library preparation strategies are predominantly used to generate SARS-CoV-2 sequence data.
 However, data alone do not equal knowledge: they need to be analyzed.
 The Galaxy community developed analysis workflows to support the **identification of allelic variants (AVs) in SARS-CoV-2 from deep sequencing reads**.

-These workflows allow one to identify AVs and lineages in SARS-CoV-2 genomes with variant allele frequencies ranging from 5% to 100% (i.e., they detect variants with intermediate frequencies as well.
+These workflows allow one to identify allelic variants (AVs) and lineages in SARS-CoV-2 genomes with variant allele frequencies ranging from 5% to 100% (i.e. they detect variants with intermediate frequencies as well).

 In this tutorial we will see how to run these workflows for the different types of input data: